holger1411/noslider.js/README.md

 # noslider.js
 The best slider script in the world!
 Makes sliding around GREAT AGAIN!

-All UX designer´s around the globe agree: The best slider is no slider.
+All UX designer´s around the globe agree: The best slider is NO SLIDER.
 Thats why I create noslider.js

 The best of all: